| |

 and whose effect on prices least obvious are investors

-contract traded at the Chicago Board of Trade at a record
+wheat contract traded at the Chicago Board of Trade

-were capturing the level at which prices are likely
+whether traders were capturing the level at which

-to settle come December or influencing the way prices
+prices are likely to settle come December or influencing

 What is clear, however, is that financial investors